Codecademy/docs/content/dart/dart.md

 ## Uses of Dart

-- `Web Development`: Dart is used to create web applications through frameworks like Flutter, AngularDart, and others.
+- `Cross-platform development`: Dart is used to create cross-platform applications through frameworks like Flutter, AngularDart, and others.
 Flutter, in particular, has gained significant popularity for building web applications using Dart.
-- `Mobile Development`: Flutter, a UI toolkit powered by Dart, is extensively used for building mobile applications for iOS and Android platforms.
-It provides a single codebase for both platforms, reducing development time and effort.
 - `Server-Side Development`: Dart can be used to develop server-side applications.
 The Dart ecosystem includes frameworks like Aqueduct and Shelf, which aid in building backend services.